metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_max_scale_v1alpha1_manifest.md

 - `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to be used by the Pods.
 - `services` (Attributes List) Services define how the traffic is forwarded to the MariaDB servers.
 It is defaulted if not provided. (see [below for nested schema](#nestedatt--spec--services))
 - `sidecar_containers` (Attributes List) SidecarContainers to be used in the Pod. (see [below for nested schema](#nestedatt--spec--sidecar_containers))
+- `suspend` (Boolean) Suspend indicates whether the current resource should be suspended or not.This can be useful for maintenance, as disabling the reconciliation prevents the operator from interfering with user operations during maintenance activities.
 - `tolerations` (Attributes List) Tolerations to be used in the Pod. (see [below for nested schema](#nestedatt--spec--tolerations))
 - `topology_spread_constraints` (Attributes List) TopologySpreadConstraints to be used in the Pod. (see [below for nested schema](#nestedatt--spec--topology_spread_constraints))
 - `update_strategy` (Attributes) UpdateStrategy defines the update strategy for the StatefulSet object. (see [below for nested schema](#nestedatt--spec--update_strategy))